North Crimean Canal: 2014–2023

-After the Maidan revolution and the subsequent Russian annexation of Crimea in March 2014, Ukrainian authorities greatly reduced the volume of water flowing to the peninsula by means of damming the canal south of Kalanchak, about 10 mi north of the Crimean border.
+After the Maidan revolution and the subsequent Russian annexation of Crimea in March 2014, Ukrainian authorities greatly reduced the volume of water flowing to the peninsula by means of damming the canal south of Kalanchak, about 15 km north of the Crimean border.
 This began a severe water crisis in Crimea.
 The reduction caused the peninsula's agricultural harvest, which is heavily dependent on irrigation, to fail in 2014.

 Crimean water sources were connected to the North Crimean Canal to replace the former Ukrainian sources.
 The objective was to restore irrigation and urban supplies to the Kerch Peninsula and to smaller communities on the east coast of Crimea.
 In 2014, a reservoir was built to store water of the rivers of Eastern Crimea near the village of Novoivanovka, Nyzhnohirskyi Raion.
 The North Crimean Canal is connected with the Novoivanovka reservoir.

 According to official Russian statistics, the Crimean agricultural industry fully overcame the consequences of the blocking of the North Crimean Canal and crop yields grew by a factor of 1.5 from 2013 by 2016.
 The reported rapid growth in agricultural production in Crimea is due to the fact that, with the help of subsidies in the order of 2–3 billion rubles a year from the budget of the Russian Federation, agricultural producers in Crimea were able to increase their fleet of agricultural machinery.

 These official statistics contrast with reports of a massive shrinkage in the area under cultivation in Crimea, from 130,000 hectares in 2013 to just 14,000 in 2017, and an empty canal and a nearly dry reservoir resulting in widespread water shortages, with water only being available for three to five hours a day in 2021.
 That same year, the New York Times cited senior American officials as stating that securing Crimea's water supply could be an objective of a possible incursion by Russia into Ukraine.

 On 24 February 2022, the first day of the Russian invasion of Ukraine, Russian troops advancing from Crimea established control over the North Crimean Canal.
 The Head of the Republic of Crimea, Sergey Aksyonov, told local authorities to prepare the canal to receive water.
 Two days later, Russian forces used explosives to destroy the dam that had been blocking the flow since 2014, and water supply resumed.

 On the morning of 6 June 2023, a significant portion of the Kakhovka Dam was destroyed releasing a large amount of water downstream.
 The Kakhovka Reservoir was the source of water for the canal.

 According to Christopher Binnie, a water engineer specializing in dams and water resources development, "Pumping for water supply to the Crimea could restart fairly soon."
 Sergey Aksyonov said that by installing pumps on the Dnieper River, up to 40 m^{3}/sec could be supplied to the canal, and that this would improve the situation.